 When circumstances lead a man to seek vasectomy reversal, there is good reason to be hopeful.
 Reversing the vasectomy involves sewing the ends of sperm-delivering tubes (vas deferens) back together again in a procedure known as a vasovasostomy.
-This is accomplished with the help of an operating-microscope, as the surgeon makes cuts above and below the site of the vasectomy so that the vas deferens can be rejoined.
-If excessive scarring or inflammation blocks the part of the vas deferens that is attached to the testes, a different procedure – vasoepididymostomy – is required.
+This is accomplished with the help of a microscope, as the surgeon makes cuts above and below the site of the vasectomy so that the vas deferens can be rejoined.
+If excessive scarring or inflammation blocks the part of the vas deferens that is attached to the testes, a different procedure (vasoepididymostomy) is required.
 The surgeon connects the portion of the vas deferens that is attached to the urethra directly to the epididymis, which overlies the testes.

 P.S.
 A vasectomy reversal takes from two to four hours, depending on which procedure is required.